pivot-access-ltd/bma-offline-docs/originals/historical-release-notes-835.md

 <h3 id="heading--maas-20-now-fully-supports-native-django-18-migration-system">MAAS 2.0 now fully supports native Django 1.8 migration system</h3>

 MAAS is now based on Django 1.8.
-Django 1.8 has dropped support for the South migration system in favor of the native Django migration system, which breaks backwards compatibility with previous versions of Django.
+Django 1.8 has dropped support for the South migration system in favour of the native Django migration system, which breaks backwards compatibility with previous versions of Django.

 MAAS continues to support a full upgrade path.
 MAAS versions 1.5, 1.7, 1.8, and 1.9 have been tested and confirmed to upgrade seamlessly to MAAS 2.0.